przemyslawpluta/removd/README.md

 ]
 ```

-If `glob` enabled glob patterns can be used in the source to match images sent for processing:
+If `glob` enabled glob patterns can be used in the source array to match images sent for processing:

 ```js
 await removd.file({